2.5 Responsible business conduct towards the financial sector

 Compliance management system

 Ethics and the anchoring of ethical principles are ensured by the SZKB Code of Conduct as well as by the obligation for all employees to comply with regulations and internal requirements.
-SZKB establishes the responsibilities of the Compliance function and other business areas in the internal directive on «Compliance (adherence to standards)» and stipulates in particular reporting obligations in relation to incidents.
+SZKB establishes the responsibilities of the Compliance function and other business areas in the internal directive on «Compliance (adherence to standards)» and stipulates reporting obligations in relation to incidents.

 Whistleblowing

 SZKB has established a reporting office to which employees and third parties, such as clients and suppliers, can report misconduct at any time by e-mail or in writing.
 Related information is made available to the public at www.szkb.ch.
 Information can also be provided anonymously and will be treated confidentially unless there is a legal obligation to disclose it.
 Provided that reports are submitted in good faith, SZKB will protect employees who report wrongdoing from any related sanctions.
-The handling of information received is governed by the "Whistleblowing Policy" issued by the Bank Council of SZKB, which is available to all employees on the intranet.
-In addition, employees or third parties can also reach SZKB via public channels or contact other bodies such as the Banking Ombudsman or the Swiss Financial Market Supervisory Authority FINMA 1.
+The handling of information received is governed by the «Whistleblowing Policy» issued by the Bank Council of SZKB, which is available internally.

 1 The Swiss Banking Ombudsman operates as a source of information and a mediation body, without any judicial authority, for clients of member institutions of the Swiss Bankers Association (banking and financial service providers) as well as other institutions affiliated with the Swiss Bankers Association for this purpose.